OpenNebula/addon-linstor/README.md

 #### Front-End Configuration

-The Front-End node must have the `linstor` command in its `PATH`.
 Please verify that the control node(s) that you hope to communicate with are reachable from the Front-End node. `linstor node list` for locally running Linstor controllers and `linstor --controllers "<IP:PORT>" node list` for remotely running Linstor Controllers is a handy way to test this.

 #### Host Configuration